jorge-fernandez-salas-ntuDzybCpH0-unsplash

 Moselle Franconian

-Number of native speakers: <1% of population
+Number of native speakers: <1% of the population

-Named partly after the river shared by France, Germany and Belgium, Moselle Franconian is related to Luxembourgish, an official language in Luxembourg and a recognized minority language in the Wallonia-Brussels Federation.
+Moselle Franconian is related to Luxembourgish, an official language in Luxembourg and a recognized minority language in the Wallonia-Brussels Federation.

-Relative dialects and dariants:
+Relative dialects and variants include:

 • The Ripuarian dialect (spoken in Liège)